hemanth1403/hemanth1403.github.io/_pages/about.md

   - /about/
   - /about.html
 # [![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"}] : You can add images   -> This should go after the lines

-"""
--> This should go after the lines

-"""

 ---

 👨🏻‍💻 I'm a B.Tech-2024 Graduate student at MLR Institute of Technology.